 - There are many other work opportunities available to freelance film director, and to know more about them, you may join popular freelance websites such as freelance.com, upwork.com, worknhire.com, guru.com, and linkedin.com.
 These freelance websites require the creation of an account, upgrade of a portfolio of skills and submission of application.
 While applying for the job, make sure you send a proposal stating why you are best suited for the job.
 This proposal must be nicely drafted and addressed in an appealing manner.

-- The pay scale of a freelance film director will vary depending on a number of factors such as skills, educational qualification, and experience.
+- The pay scale of a freelance film director will vary depending on a number of factors such as skills, educational qualifications, and experience.

 - The pay scale generally varies between Rs.
 1,00,000 and 10,00,000 on an average basis.